Syrian helicopter fires on Lebanese town, two wounded

 BEIRUT A Syrian helicopter opened fire on a Lebanese border town in the eastern Bekaa Valley on Wednesday, wounding two people, security sources said.

-The incident took place in the mainly Sunni Muslim town of Arsal, whose residents strongly support the rebellion against President Bashar al-Assad in neighbouring Syria.
+The incident took place in the mainly Sunni Muslim town of Arsal, whose residents strongly support the rebellion against President Bashar al-Assad in neighboring Syria.

 Syrian state news agency SANA said the helicopter was chasing "terrorist groups" who were trying to escape to Lebanon.